 While the main component of xôi is ripe sticky rice, cốm (green rice flakes) is made of immature ones.
 During a narrow window between August and October, farmers across Northern Vietnam harvest the young grains and roast them over a low-heat wood fire.
 After that, they pound the grains in a mortar and pestle until flattened.
 The finished product should have a yellow-green color and exude a pleasant fragrance.
 Finally, cốm is wrapped in layers of lotus leaves to preserve the aroma.

 As a result of the short harvest time, cốm is a seasonal delicacy.
 It has a slightly sweet and nutty flavor and can be eaten directly as desserts.
-The flakes can also combine with other ingredients to make bánh cốm (green rice cake), sweet soup, and even ice cream.
+The flakes can also be combined with other ingredients to make bánh cốm (green rice cake), sweet soup, and even ice cream.